storm

 Tropical Storm Maria Brings Havoc to Japan

-Tropical Storm Maria made landfall in northern Japan on Monday, August 12, bringing with it record-breaking rainfall and causing widespread disruptions.
+Tropical Maria made landfall in northern on Monday, August 12, bringing with it record-breaking rainfall and causing widespread disruptions.
 The storm, initially categorized as a "severe tropical storm," dumped an astonishing 368 millimeters (14 inches) of rain in just 24 hours in Kuji city, Iwate prefecture, surpassing the previous record for the region.

 Significant Impacts